RVI Technical Analysis & Relative Vigor Index Signals

 Created by John Ehler

-The RVI combines the older concepts of technical analysis with modern digital signal processing theories & filters to create a practical & useful technical indicator.
+The RVI combines the older concepts of technical analysis with modernized digital trading signal processing theories & filters to create a practical & useful technical indicator.

 The basic principle behind it is simple -

-- Prices tend to close higher than they open in up-trending markets and
+- Prices tend to close higher than where they open in up-trending markets and

-- Prices close lower than they open in down-trending markets.
+- Prices close lower than where they open in down-trending markets.

-The momentum (vigor) of the move will hence established by where the prices end up at the close of the candlestick.
+The force (vigor) of the move will hence established by where the prices end up at the close of the candlestick.
 The RVI plots 2 lines the RVI Line & the signal Line.

-The RVI index is essentially based on measuring of the average difference between the closing & opening price, & this value is then averaged to the mean daily range & then plotted.
+The RVI index is essentially based on measuring of the average difference between the closing & opening price, & this value then is averaged to the mean average daily range & then plotted.

 Technical Analysis & How to Generate Signals

 The RVI is an oscillator technical indicator.
 The basic technique of interpreting the index is to use the cross-overs of the RVI and the SignalLine.
-Signals are generated when there a cross over of the 2 lines.
+The Signals are derived & generated when there is a cross over of the 2 lines.

-Bullish Signals - a buy signal occurs when the RVI crosses above the Signal-Line.
+Bullish Signals - a buy signal happens when the RVI crosses above the Signal-Line.

-Bearish Signals - a sell trade signal occurs when the RVI crosses below the Signal-Line.
+Bearish Signals - a sell trade signal happens when the RVI crosses below the Signal-Line.

-Buy & sell trading signals generated using the crossover trading strategy
+Buy & sell trading signals derived/generated using the crossover trading strategy

 Learn More Topics & Tutorials: